drostron/slamdata-docs/source/slamdown-reference.rst

 	(!``SELECT DISTINCT(color) FROM `/devguide/devdb/colors` ORDER BY color ASC LIMIT 1``) !``SELECT DISTINCT(color) FROM `/devguide/devdb/colors` ORDER BY color ASC``

-First notice how the field is defined on multiple lines.
+First, note how the field is defined on multiple lines.

-Next you can see two queriesnow instead of one.
-The first query defines which value is selected by default, the second defines the remaining values.
-This results in:
+Second, there are now two queries instead of one.
+The first query defines which value is selected by default, the second query defines the remaining values.

+This results in the following output:

 |Radio-Buttons-Dynamic|